contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A minor, as defined by local laws, may be baptized when both of the following conditions are met:

-1. The custodial parent(s) or legal guardian(s) give permission.
-They should understand the doctrine their child will be taught.
-They should also be willing to support the child in making and keeping the baptismal covenant.
+1. The parents or legal guardians give permission.
+Permission is not required from a parent or guardian who has no legal basis for opposing the baptism.
+Exceptions require the approval of the First Presidency.

 The person who conducts the baptism and confirmation interview asks for this permission to be in writing if he feels it will help prevent misunderstandings.
 In some locations, written permission is required.
 Mission and area leaders can provide guidance.

+Parents or guardians should understand the doctrine their child will be taught.
+They should also be willing to support the child in making and keeping the baptismal covenant.
 2. The person who conducts the interview discerns that the child understands the baptismal covenant.
 He should feel confident that the child will strive to keep this covenant by obeying the commandments, including attending Church meetings.

-#### 38.2.8.3 Children Whose Parents Are Divorced

-A child whose parents are divorced may be baptized and confirmed only with the permission of the parent(s) with legal custody.

 If a child goes by the surname of his or her stepfather, the child may be baptized and confirmed in that name.
 This is true even if he or she has not been formally adopted.
 However, the child’s legal name, as defined by local law or custom, should be recorded on the membership record and the baptism and confirmation certificate.

-#### 38.2.8.4 Persons Who Are Married
+#### 38.2.8.3 Persons Who Are Married

 A married person must have the consent of his or her spouse before being baptized.

-#### 38.2.8.5 Persons Who Are Cohabiting
+#### 38.2.8.4 Persons Who Are Cohabiting

 A couple living together but not married must commit to living the law of chastity before either of them can be baptized.
 This includes exercising faith unto repentance as described in [Doctrine and Covenants 20:37](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20.37?lang=eng#p37).
 It also includes no longer living together or, in the case of a man and a woman, getting married.

-#### 38.2.8.6 Persons Whose Church Membership Was Withdrawn or Who Resigned Membership
+#### 38.2.8.5 Persons Whose Church Membership Was Withdrawn or Who Resigned Membership

 Persons whose Church membership was withdrawn or who resigned membership may be readmitted by baptism and confirmation.
 They are not considered converts.
 Missionaries do not interview them for baptism.
 For instructions, see [32.16](32-repentance-and-membership-councils.md#3216-removing-formal-restrictions-or-being-readmitted-to-the-church).

-#### 38.2.8.7 Situations That Require Authorization from the Mission President or First Presidency
+#### 38.2.8.6 Situations That Require Authorization from the Mission President or First Presidency

 Authorization from the mission president is required before a person can be baptized if he or she has ever:

-* Committed a serious crime (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
+* Committed a serious crime (see [38.2.8.7](38-church-policies-and-guidelines.md#38287-persons-who-have-been-convicted-of-crimes)).
 * Participated in an abortion (see [38.6.1](38-church-policies-and-guidelines.md#3861-abortion)).

 In these cases, the mission president interviews the person.
 If necessary, the mission president may authorize one of his counselors to conduct the interview.
 He gives this authorization separately for each interview.
 The counselor who conducts it reports to the mission president, who may then authorize or deny the baptism and confirmation.

 Approval from the First Presidency is required before a person can be baptized if he or she:

-* Has committed murder (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
+* Has committed murder (see [38.2.8.7](38-church-policies-and-guidelines.md#38287-persons-who-have-been-convicted-of-crimes)).
-* Has been convicted of a crime involving sexual misconduct (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
+* Has been convicted of a crime involving sexual misconduct (see [38.2.8.7](38-church-policies-and-guidelines.md#38287-persons-who-have-been-convicted-of-crimes)).
-* Is currently on legal probation or parole for any serious crime or offense (usually punishable by one year in prison or longer) or any crime that involves sexual misconduct (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
+* Is currently on legal probation or parole for any serious crime or offense (usually punishable by one year in prison or longer) or any crime that involves sexual misconduct (see [38.2.8.7](38-church-policies-and-guidelines.md#38287-persons-who-have-been-convicted-of-crimes)).
-* Has been involved in plural marriage (see [38.2.8.9](38-church-policies-and-guidelines.md#38289-adults-involved-in-plural-marriage)).
+* Has been involved in plural marriage (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-adults-involved-in-plural-marriage)).
-* Has completed transition to the opposite of his or her biological sex at birth (see [38.2.8.10](38-church-policies-and-guidelines.md#382810-persons-who-identify-as-transgender)).
+* Has completed transition to the opposite of his or her biological sex at birth (see [38.2.8.9](38-church-policies-and-guidelines.md#38289-persons-who-identify-as-transgender)).

 If the person is seeking baptism for the first time, the mission president interviews him or her.
 If he finds the person to be worthy and if he recommends baptism, he submits a request for approval to the First Presidency using [LCR](https://lcr.churchofjesuschrist.org).